Metro Campus Parking and Traffic Regulations

 D. No fee is required to obtain a parking decal or pass.

 E. Failure to register a vehicle does not relieve any responsibility or compliance with these regulations.

 F. No auto repairs are permitted in University lots.

 G. In the interest of maintaining a good relationship with the neighbors of the University, you are advised that parking on streets or municipal property is not permitted while you are attending class, work or any functions of the University.

-B. Faculty and staff members are eligible to register their vehicle through the mail or in person at the Department of Public Safety.
+C. Faculty and staff and students are eligible to register their vehicle through the mail or in person at the Department of Public Safety.

 D. When registering a vehicle, all persons must show their state motor vehicle registration and proof of their University status.

 E. Employees and commuter students may register more than one vehicle.
 Resident students may only receive one resident decal and vehicle registration must be in family name.
 To obtain a resident decal, you must reside on campus.

 A. Decal must be properly affixed to the interior rearview mirror facing out.

 B. Decals issued to two wheeled motor vehicles must be displayed on the right fork.